Nibuja05/HalingCove/core/skillinfo_readme.md

   - Enemy: applies the modifier to a single enemy unit
   - EnemyGroup: applies the modifier to a group of enemies.
 Note: additional parameter 'Count avaliable'
 - Name: name of the modifier
 - Strength: how strong is this modifier.
-Relative values and arithmetics can be used:
+Relative values and arithmetics can be used: (-> refers to %val in the modifier)
   - %level: level of this skill, normally defined in unitinfo.json
   - %count: how many times this skill has been activated
 - Duration: how long this modifier lasts